Deterministic Quantum Search for Arbitrary Initial Success Probabilities: Searching Multiple Targets in Definite Number of Steps

 By repeating this process $M$ times all the target states can be obtained with $100\%$ certainty in just $M$ executions of the algorithm.

 The working of the method discussed in this section can be understood by considering an example where there is uniform superposition of $16$ states, i.e. $|0000\rangle, |0001\rangle, |0010\rangle, ..., |1111\rangle$ and let the target states be $|0000\rangle, |0001\rangle, |0010\rangle$.
 The oracle circuit to mark these states is given in Fig.\ref{fig:multi_oracle}.
 The algorithm is to be executed $3$ times if the deterministic quantum search discussed in this article is used.
 The Target Inv operator, applied after each oracle call, would effectively ignore the target states found in earlier executions.
-The probability distribution of states after each execution is shown in Fig. \ref{fig:multiple_search}.\\

-In the first execution of the algorithm, the state $|0010\rangle$ was measured.
+The probability distribution of states after each execution is shown in Fig. \ref{fig:multiple_search}.\\ \\ In the first execution of the algorithm, the state $|0010\rangle$ was measured.
 Hence in the next execution $|0010\rangle$ state was not considered as a target state.
 In the $2^{nd}$ execution, $|0000\rangle$ was measured and subsequently in the $3^{rd}$ execution $|0001\rangle$ was measured.
-The time complexity for searching $M$ targets in a search space of size $N$ is O($M\sqrt{N}$), as each of the $M$ deterministic searches takes O($\sqrt{N}$) time.
-In this way using this approach, all the target states can be measured deterministically with a definite number of executions.
+The query complexity for searching $M$ targets in a search space of size $N$ is O($M\sqrt{N}$), as each of the $M$ deterministic searches takes O($\sqrt{N}$) query.
+In this way using this approach, all the target states can be measured deterministically with a definite number of executions.\\\\